-HARRISBURG, Pennsylvania — A federal judge has scheduled a Nov.
-14 hearing to determine whether former Penn State president Graham Spanier's defamation suit against former FBI director Louis Freeh should be heard in federal court or in Centre County where it was filed.
+HARRISBURG, Pennsylvania — A federal judge says former Penn State president Graham Spanier's (SPAN'-yerz) defamation lawsuit against former FBI director Louis Freeh (LOO'-ee free) must start with a local judge.

 U.S. District Judge Malachy Mannion on Wednesday ordered the case back to Centre County.
 He says he can't determine whether federal court is the proper jurisdiction before a complaint is filed.

 Spanier's attorneys last year filed notice in Centre County court they intend to sue Freeh.
 Spanier previously won the right to postpone a lawsuit until he defends himself on criminal charges in the Jerry Sandusky child sex abuse scandal.